Ronald Davidson

-Ronald Anstuther Davidson (July 13, 1899 – July 28, 1965) was an American screenwriter.
-He was born in Arizona, raised in Los Angeles, and died in San Diego, California.
-He was the son of Dr. Ansthuther and Alice Davidson.
+Ronald Anstuther Davidson Sr (July 13, 1899 – July 28, 1965) was an American screenwriter, story editor and associate producer.

+Born in Arizona and reared in Los Angeles, he was the son of Dr. Anstruther Davidson and author Alice Jane Merritt.
+He married his wife, Anita Merle (Collins) Davidson, in 1937.

-He graduated from the University of California, Berkeley where he was a member of Sigma Pi fraternity and Phi Beta Kappa.
+Graduated from the University of California, Berkeley, where he was a member of Sigma Pi and Phi Beta Kappa fraternities, he began his career as a short story writer.

-Ronald Davidson started his career as a short story writer and in 1943 was appointed as story editor for Republic Studios movie serials and some feature films.
-He has also written some TV films and serials and has been associate producer for some film productions.
+Davidson worked on some feature films for Republic Studios as well as several highly successful movie serials, and was appointed their movie serials Story Editor in 1943.
+He also wrote for TV, films and serials, and was associate producer on several productions.
 He was a member of the Screen Writers Guild.

+Ronald Davidson Sr died on July 28, 1965, in San Diego, California, a few days past his 66th birthday.